Have Pen - Will Travel: My Guide to Freelance Writing

 Keep your integrity: Don't accept any writing work that goes against your principles or even, just doesn't feel right.
 I have had numerous requests to analyse poetry, write a poem for/ or complete a college exam question about poetry.
 I feel if a student wants to study literature, creative writing etc, and eventually become a writer than they should be willing to do the hard yards themselves and not look for shortcuts.
 For that reason, I always politely refuse these gigs.

-Oh, there is one great resource that has been recommended by two outstanding writers in Shauna Bowling and Bill Holland: is an invaluable source of information, how to market, promote, and price your work etc. I suggest you check it out.
+Oh, there is one great resource that has been recommended by two outstanding writers in Shauna Bowling and Bill Holland: is an invaluable source of information, how to market, promote, and price your work etc. I made sure to obtain a copy and suggest you check it out.
 The Writer's Market

 Lastly, if you are already a freelance writer, or considering becoming one, I wish you all the best.
 It is an interesting and fun occupation for anyone who loves writing.